useidel/useidel.github.io/index.md

 Dr. Udo Seidel would have been a teacher for mathematics and physics if he would not have been infected by the Linux virus in 1996.
 After his PhD he worked as Linux/Unix instructor, sysadmin and senior solution engineer.
-He is an enterprise architect and digital evangelist at the Amadeus Data Processing GmbH near Munich.
+He is an Account CTO at Fujitsu TDS GmbH in Munich.
 He regularly speaks at conferences and publishes articles in computer magazines.
 On top he shares his IT thoughts and adventures on [Twitter](http://twitter.com/useidel) and [Facebook](http://www.facebook.com/udo.seidel.18).

 Be prepared to find traces on other social channels too...